 A better way of bone grafting

 If teeth have gone missing or when they were never formed, the first choice of treatment today would be a dental implant.
-Unfortunately, in many cases, we are faced with inadequate bone structure due to previous extractions, gum disease or injuries, making dental implant placement difficult or even impossible.
+Unfortunately, in many cases, we are faced with inadequate bone structure due to previous extractions, gum disease, or injuries, making dental implant placement difficult or even impossible.
+That is why platelet rich plasma can sometimes be a better option.

 Bone grafting can repair these areas by means of adding bone and by stimulating new bone growth.
 The question that always is asked is, “Where does that bone you use for grafting come from?”
 We use almost exclusively our patients’ own tissue by means of drawing some blood, much like when you go to the lab for blood work.